dexslab/priaop/README.md

 ## Priority Cooldown

 Priority Cooldown has been revamped to include a dynamic countdown with color customization and the abilty to set countdown length in MINUTES.
 You can also like the classic script reset the cooldown to 0.
-I have also added Friendly Fire control so players cannot kill other players.
-This also includes a Bypass option for staff members only(Will not be changed).
+I will also added Friendly Fire control soon so players cannot kill other players.
+This will also includes a Bypass option for staff members only.

 ### Common Convars